 How to Take Denileukin Diftitox

-Denileukin diftitox is given through intravenous (into a vein) infusion, over a period of 30-60 minutes, but can take longer depending on the patient's reaction to the infusion.
+Denileukin diftitox is given through intravenous (IV, into a vein) infusion, over a period of 30-60 minutes, but can take longer depending on the patient's reaction to the infusion.
 It is given for 5 consecutive days, every 21 days.
 The actual dose is dependent on your body size.
-Premedication with acetaminophen (Tylenol) and diphenhydramine (Benadryl) will be given to lower the risk of infusion reactions.
+Acetaminophen (Tylenol) and diphenhydramine (Benadryl) will be given prior to the infusion to lower the risk of an infusion reaction.

 Possible Side Effects of Denileukin Diftitox

 There are a number of things you can do to manage the side effects of denileukin diftitox.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: